ADFG-DSF/RockfishSportMort/README.md

 5. Weight and process the SC port sampling data in [`SC_apportionment_calcs.R`].
    * Note that the southeast group has developed code for apportionments in Region 1.
 6. Generate Howard estimates in [`BRF_Howard.R`], [`YE_Howard.R`], [`DSR_Howard.R`], [`SLOPE_Howard.R`], and [`PEL_Howard.R`].
    * Note that DSR, SLOPE and PEL are for Southeast Region only unless otherwise requested by Region 2.
+7. Howard estimates get sent to Chris and Clay to generate release mortality estimates and biomass estimates.
+That is also being done in the Bayes model.
 7. Prepare the data for the Bayesian model using [`scripts/bayes_data_prep.R`].
 8. Generate Bayesian Reimer estimates in [`scripts/bayes_est.R`].